 Remember: that’s per household.
 If it’s just you, go for it.
 If you’re a family of four, you’ll need to spread that money around.

-The meat and potatoes rule
+The “meat and potatoes” rule

-This one comes from designer Michael Kors, who maintains that 70 percent of your wardrobe should be stuff you wear every day (the “meat and potatoes” part): staples like basic pants, skirts, solid-colour tops, and jeans.
+This trick comes from designer Michael Kors, who maintains that 70 percent of your wardrobe should be stuff you wear every day (the “meat and potatoes” part): staples like basic pants, skirts, solid-colour tops and jeans.
 Any shiny fabrics, patterns and accessories are the dessert: extras to help you jazz it all up.
 Allocate your budget accordingly, which should help you to cut down on impulse purchases.

 The cost-per-wear formula

 Cutting spending on clothes doesn’t mean buying on the cheap.
-You just need to make sure you get the most bang for your buck — hence the cost-per-wear idea.
+You just need to make sure you get the most bang for your buck—hence the cost-per-wear idea.
 Spend $150 on a fantastic pair of jeans and wear them three times a week for two years (312 times) and that’s a cost per wear of 48 cents (not bad!).
 Buy a cheap pair of pants for $30 and wear them 10 times (when they fade, pill and lose their shape) and that’s $3 a pop.
 Which one is worth the money?